ectrc/snow/readme.md

 ## What's next?

-- More profile actions like `RefundMtxPurchase` and `CopyCosmeticLoadout`.
+- More profile actions like `RefundMtxPurchase` and more.
 - Integrating matchmaking with a hoster to smartly put players into games and know when servers become available.
 - Interact with external services like Amazon S3 or Cloudflare R2 to save player data externally.
 - Refactor the XMPP solution to use [melium/xmpp](https://github.com/mellium/xmpp).